Why Physical Activity is Important to People Who are Blind or Have Vision Loss

 Modifying Leisure, Sport and Recreation Activities

-Any sport can be played by someone who is blind or has vision loss – it just takes a little ingenuity!
+Sports can be played by someone who is blind or has vision loss – it just may take a little ingenuity!
 Many sport-specific adaptations can be made to include those living with a disability.
 Typical adaptations in blind sport include audible equipment (ex. beeping, bells, buzzers) and other sound-based directives, support personnel (ex. designated ‘spotters’ or ‘guides’), equipment alterations, and more.

 - Athletics: In running, guide runners and the athlete with a visual disability each hold an end of a tether.
 The guide runner directs the pair around the track.
 In jumping events such as long jump, a 1 meter take off area is added.